nitin6392/Advance-calculator/README.md

 # Advance calculator
 first you have to install the following software :
-1. Python.
-2. Test Editor.
+1. Test Editor.
+2. C lang(On text editor).
+3. MinGW(all package of MinGW).